Snake-Edition/P32-FW/README.md

 * **Startup wizard**: Now you can select `Ignore` at the wizard start screen to disable starting of the wizard at the printer startup.
 * **Temperature calibration**: You can calibrate PID temperature control for your hotend/bed directly from the menu.
 Calibration does 5 cycles.
 * **Total time**: Elapsed, Remaining and Total or End time are shown during printing.
+* **Change filament**: Change of filament in Tune menu is moved to submenu to avoid unwanted interruption.

 All settings are automatically saved to EEPROM and loaded on boot.